 The Artificial neuron can be represented as an electrical circuit that performs the weighted sum of the different signals that it receives from other equal units and produces at the output a one or a zero according to the result of the sum about the threshold or trigger level.

-The artificial neuron is an electrical device that responds to electrical signals.
 The response is produced by the active circuit or transfer function that is part of the body of the neuron.
 The “dendrites” carry the electrical signals to the body of the same.
 These signals come from censors or are exits from neighboring neurons.
 The signals by dendrites can be positive or negative voltages; Positive voltages contribute to the excitation of the body and negative voltages contribute to inhibit the response of the neuron.

 Differences between the brain and a computer